TJU-sjyj/AMU-Tuning/README.md

 More arguments can be referenced in [parse_args.py](https://github.com/TJU-sjyj/AMU-Tuning/parse_args.py).

 ### Training Example
-You can use this command to train a **AMU adapter** with ViT-B-16 as CLIP's image encoder by 16-shot setting for 50 epochs.
+You can use this command to train a adapter with ViT-B-16 as CLIP's image encoder by 16-shot setting for 50 epochs.

 ```bash
 CUDA_VISIBLE_DEVICES=0 python train.py\